Yunior Estrada

-Yunior Estrada Falcon (born 23 September 1986 in Camagüey) is a Cuban Greco-Roman wrestler.
+Yunior Estrada Falcón (born 23 September 1986) is a Cuban Greco-Roman wrestler.
 He competed in the Greco-Roman 96 kg event at the 2012 Summer Olympics, where he was defeated by Artur Aleksanyan in the bronze medal match.
 This was an improvement on his 2008 Olympic result - in 2008, he competed in the light-heavyweight Greco-Roman division (84 kg), reaching the second round where he was beaten by Ara Abrahamian.